 In the organization, an employee satisfaction survey was conducted every six months.
 Initially, data from the survey could not be included due to privacy reasons.

 Just like for the system variables, drivers were identified with the statements from the survey.
-The top 6 most important factors were general satisfaction, the feeling of belonging, belief in the company's objectives, work-life balance, role match, and communication from the organization.
+The top six most important factors were general satisfaction, the feeling of belonging, belief in the company’s objectives, work-life balance, role match, and communication from the organization.
 With this information, the company is a step closer to a well-founded strategy for reducing turnover by estimating what needs to be focused on to retain employees.

 After gathering and analyzing the results, the question remains, what now?
 Based on the findings, several recommendations were shared with the organization: